tabassumraizada/DocumentClassifier/README.md

 The goal of this project is to pick the best classification algorithms that gives good accuracy for classifying a new document that is added to the corpus.

+## Project Goals:

+1. The primary goal of the project is to use supervised text classification techniques to accuractely predict domain/category for a new document that shall be added to the corpus.
+1. A secondary goal is also to explore text summrization techniques that can be used for documents

 ## Datasets

 1. One of the datasets used for running the algorithms is available from https://www.kaggle.com/c/learn-ai-bbc/data.
 The one is used for building the model is available from http://mlg.ucd.ie/datasets/bbc.html.
 It consists of 2225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
 These news articles fall under 5 labels : business, entertainment, politics, sport and tech.